Misterblue/opensim-docker/README.md

 # Build OpenSimulator image
 cd
-cd opensim-docker/opensim-standalone
+cd opensim-docker/image-opensim
-./build-standalone.sh
+./build-opensim.sh

 # Run the composed container set
 CONFIG_NAME=standalone-mysql CONFIGKEY=secretPassword EXTERNAL_HOSTNAME=whateverTheHostnameIs ./run-standalone.sh
 ```

-As of October 2019, these [Docker] images have not been built and uploaded
+As of January 2022, these [Docker] images have not been built and uploaded
 anywhere as you will probably want to be using the latest [OpenSimulator]
 sources and thus require a fresh build.